DitroniX/ESPKite-ESP32-C6-SX1262-LoRa-RS485-60V-Relay/README.md

 Details to follow.

 ## **Purchase**

+* DitroniX Shop - You may pre-order via the http://ditronix.net

+* eBay - Our STEM SDK boards and accessories are available from our online shops on [eBay](https://www.ebay.co.uk/usr/ditronixuk)

 [![Display-Type-B](https://raw.githubusercontent.com/DitroniX/DitroniX/main/Files/DitroniX.net%20STEM%20IoT%20eBay.jpg?raw=true)](https://www.ebay.co.uk/usr/ditronixuk)

-Our STEM SDK boards and accessories are available from our online shops on [eBay](https://www.ebay.co.uk/usr/ditronixuk)
 ## **Further Information**

 Additional information, and other technical details on this project, maybe found in the related repository pages.